earthstar-project/application-formats/formats/capabilities/SPEC_1.0.md

 ## Public capabilities

-The knowledge that you've issued capabilities to the receiver will be public for all
+The knowledge that you've issued capabilities to the receiver will be public for all.
+The contents, however, will be encrypted, so the capabilities / subspaces / paths they've been granted access to will not be public.

 `/capabilities/1.0/public/{receiver-pubkey}/{id}`